cdaringe/whatwg-url-fns/readme.md

 1. The implementation is thoughtfully typed and prevents conflicting URL inputs, such as `origin` and `hostname`.
 2. `searchParams` accept `set`/`unset` collections. `unset` is higher precedence.
+3. Stringy-fields can be cleared by passing the empty string.
-3. Browser and node.js friendly.
+4. Browser and node.js friendly.

 See [the tests](./src/index.test.ts) for more examples.